 Chimney pots can be as complex or as simple as you want to make them, and with this small addition to top off your chimney, you can give your house stature and elegance that improves your curb appeal immediately.

-A chimney pot can also keep your chimney cleaner, as discussed previously, by protecting it from the outside elements of weather, debris, and small animals from making a home on the inside of the chimney.
+A chimney pot can also keep your chimney cleaner, as discussed previously, by protecting it from the outside elements of weather, debris, and small animals from making a home on the inside of the chimney (Does a fireplace add value to a home? read it here).

 After you select your chimney pot and make the purchase for your smokestack, it’s time to do the installing (it’s important that you ask before buying a chimney pot to ensure you’re getting the correct size for your chimney).
 The first step is to use a wire mesh and caulk, but this is optional.
 The wire mesh secured by silicone caulk will protect your chimney from debris and other damaging elements.